Nonlinear Distributionally Robust Optimization: Minimum Variance Portfolio Selection

 \end{enumerate} \end{lemma}

-If Assumption \ref{assumption:min-variance-bounded-moments} holds, then Lemma \ref{lemma:variance-smoothness-assumptions} ensures that the \emph{smoothness} and \emph{continuity} conditions of Assumption \ref{assumption:NDRO-smoothness} are satisfied for the minimum variance portfolio optimization problem \eqref{eq:min-variance-portfolio-selection}.
+If Assumption \ref{assumption:min-variance-bounded-moments} holds, then Lemma \ref{lemma:variance-smoothness-assumptions} ensures that the \emph{continuous derivatives} and \emph{smoothness} conditions (ii) and (iii) of Assumption \ref{assumption:NDRO-smoothness} respectively, are satisfied for the minimum variance portfolio optimization problem \eqref{eq:min-variance-portfolio-selection}.
 However, the uniform strong-convexity assumption need not hold in general.
 For instance, if the ambiguity set is large (i.e., if \mmode{\ambradius} is large), then all the data points \mmode{\xi_i} can be perturbed within their respective \mmode{\ambradius}-neighborhoods such that the variance corresponding to the perturbed points is rank deficient.
 Thus, the strong-convexity condition in Assumption \ref{assumption:NDRO-smoothness} is not satisfied at the distribution supported over the perturbed points.
-In such cases, adding an explicit strongly-convex regularizer to apply Algorithm \ref{algo:NDRO-min-max} (as discussed in Section \ref{subsection:slow-convergence-without-strong-convexity}) not only provides theoretical guarantees for convergence but also improves the speed of the algorithm in our observation; see the numerical simulations concerning Figure~\ref{fig:simulation-plots-with-regularizer}.
+In such cases, adding an explicit strongly-convex regularizer to apply Algorithm \ref{algo:NDRO-min-max} (as discussed in Section \ref{subsection:slow-convergence-without-strong-convexity}) not only provides theoretical guarantees for convergence but also improves the speed of the algorithm in our observation; see the numerical simulations concerning Figure~\ref{fig:min-variance-withreg}.